hankcs/LDA4j/README.md

  - corpus
  The data/mini is some documents included in this project, which use space to segment words.
 Feel free to replace it with yours.
  - algorithm
-  Mainly depend on the work of Gregor Heinrich's great work.
+  Mainly depend on Gregor Heinrich's great work.
 Read more about this implementation on[《LDA入门与Java实现》](http://www.hankcs.com/nlp/lda-java-introduction-and-implementation.html)